-The Olde Village Inn on Bembridge High Street has one screen in the bar, another in the restaurant and a large screen outside in the covered pizzeria area in the garden, and they’re showing all of the World Cup matches.
-When we rang there was a match being watched on the garden screen by a whole crowd of football fans who were also enjoying the £10 pizza offer.
+The Olde Village Inn on Bembridge High Street has one screen in the bar, another in the restaurant and a large screen outside in the covered pizzeria area in the garden, and they’re showing all the World Cup matches.
+When we rang there was a match being watched on the garden screen by a whole crowd of football fans who were also enjoying a £10 pizza offer.
 The screen in the bar was off temporarily because a live band was playing, and diners were keeping up with the game, but with the sound down, in the restaurant area.
-This pub has loads of activities on offer and a huge menu that includes the pizzas, a large range of curries from around the world, yummy home-made pies and a whole range of traditional pub dishes too.
+This lovely Isle of Wight pub has loads of activities on offer and a huge menu that includes the pizzas, a large range of curries from around the world, yummy home-made pies and a whole range of traditional pub dishes too.

 HSBC (High Street Bar Company) on Ventnor High Street has huge screens for watching the football – one in the downstairs bar, one in the balcony bar upstairs and one in a small viewing room in the basement.
-They also have a great sound system and they’re going big on the World Cup so you’ll be in good company.
+They also have a great sound system and they’re going big on the World Cup, so you’ll be in good company.
 On warm evenings they may fire up the barbecue on the decking outside and you’ll be able to build your own burger and order other BBQ fayre and they also major in building your own pizza from a selection of toppings.
 Football Heaven.